PremiumDataStore/GDrive-Index-Personal-Shared/README.md

 * Select External.
 * Fill your APP Details
 * Select Scope as `https://www.googleapis.com/auth/drive` (wait few hours if Google Drive is not showing up if you've just enabled the scope) or
-* You can also enter manual scope `https://www.googleapis.com/auth/drive` and click on add to table and then save or update.
+* You can also enter manual scope `https://www.googleapis.com/auth/drive` and click on add to table & then save or update.
-* Proceed with Save and Continue.
+* Proceed with Save & Continue.
 * Add your email id you want to use as test user, up to 100 emails maximum.
 (Because you are not verified)
 * In [Credentials Page](https://console.developers.google.com/apis/credentials) Click `Create Credentials` and then Click `OAuth Client ID`.
 * Select Desktop App.
-* Now you have your own CLIENT ID and CLIENT SECRET.
+* Now you have your own CLIENT ID & CLIENT SECRET.
-* Copy your details and save for future use.
+* Copy your details & save for future use.
 * Copy worker-generator.js code.
-* Replace Line 20 and 21 with your own CLIENT ID and CLIENT SECRET.
+* Replace Line 20 & 21 with your own CLIENT ID & CLIENT SECRET.
-* Paste this code in Cloud flare Workers and follow the site.
+* Paste this code in Cloud flare Workers & follow the site.

 ## Upcoming Changes